Fostering a lifelong love of reading

 Teachers participate in 60 hours of group training in effective reading pedagogy, and they benefit from ongoing individual support and instruction.
-Participants also receive approximately 60 high-quality children’s books, which enable them to effectively implement the program—and read to their students every day.
+Participants also receive approximately 60-200 (depending on grade level and class size) high-quality children’s books, which enable them to effectively implement the program—and read to their students every day.

 In a CORP Classroom

 Teachers use the books to practice strategies for reading aloud that gain children’s interest and engage them in critical thinking.
 Students act out the story, bringing the text to life.
 They also retell it, using their own words and drawings to demonstrate their understanding.
 Children further develop essential literacy skills by authoring original stories on topics or themes important to their lives.
 For example, seven year-old CORP student Fernando Augusto Gonzalez, separated from his parents at age three when they migrated to the U.S. to find work, authored a book about the night sky.
 He described seeing his parents’ faces in the stars, and how this helps him feel connected to them, even though they live far away.

 CORP’s simple and straightforward methodology rapidly builds Spanish vocabulary, strengthens reading comprehension, builds confidence and competence working with written language, and makes the learning process more meaningful.
 For the first time, young people in these schools are enthusiastic about reading and writing.
 As CORP teacher Marcelino Axpuac reports, “My kids are reading!
 They care about school, and so do their parents.
 This program is making such a big difference in their lives.”